 AbbVie (ABBV) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the drugmaker had lost 2.07% in the past month.
-In that same time, the Medical sector gained 0.81%, while the S&P 500 gained 3.23%.
+Heading into today, shares of the drugmaker had lost 5.08% over the past month, lagging the Medical sector's loss of 1.91% and the S&P 500's gain of 0.19% in that time.

 ABBV will be looking to display strength as it nears its next earnings release, which is expected to be February 7, 2020.
-On that day, ABBV is projected to report earnings of $2.21 per share, which would represent year-over-year growth of 16.32%.
-Our most recent consensus estimate is calling for quarterly revenue of $8.76 billion, up 5.48% from the year-ago period.
+In that report, analysts expect ABBV to post earnings of $2.20 per share.
+This would mark year-over-year growth of 15.79%.
+Our most recent consensus estimate is calling for quarterly revenue of $8.70 billion, up 4.77% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for ABBV.
+It is also important to note the recent changes to analyst estimates for ABBV.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-ABBV is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.69% lower.
+ABBV is currently sporting a Zacks Rank of #4 (Sell).

-Investors should also note ABBV's current valuation metrics, including its Forward P/E ratio of 9.36.
-This valuation marks a discount compared to its industry's average Forward P/E of 16.11.
+In terms of valuation, ABBV is currently trading at a Forward P/E ratio of 9.
+For comparison, its industry has an average Forward P/E of 15.48, which means ABBV is trading at a discount to the group.

-We can also see that ABBV currently has a PEG ratio of 2.08.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Large Cap Pharmaceuticals was holding an average PEG ratio of 1.97 at yesterday's closing price.
+It is also worth noting that ABBV currently has a PEG ratio of 2.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Large Cap Pharmaceuticals was holding an average PEG ratio of 1.94 at yesterday's closing price.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 52, putting it in the top 21% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 64, which puts it in the top 26% of all 250+ industries.

 Click to get this free report